aloj7980/Assignments_And_Projects/STAT4610 Statistical Learning/In Class R Scripts/ReadMe.md

-These are the R scripts demonstrated in class by Professor William Kleiber.
+These are the R scripts (and a couple of Python Jupyter Notebooks) demonstrated in class by Professor William Kleiber.